Lalithadevi21/Machine-Learning/README.md

+1.Linear Regression
-# Weight vs Height Prediction using Linear Regression
+Weight vs Height Prediction

 ## Project Overview
 This project predicts a person's weight based on their height using Simple Linear Regression.
 The dataset was cleaned, outliers were handled using the IQR method, and the model was evaluated using multiple performance metrics.